Riot (Damages) Act 1886

-The Riot (Damages) Act 1886 (49 & 50 Vict c 38) was an Act of the Parliament of the United Kingdom.
-It authorised the payment of compensation, from the police fund of the police area in question, to persons whose property had been injured, destroyed or stolen during a riot.
-The Act was repealed and replaced by the Riot Compensation Act 2016 which received Royal assent on 23 March 2016.
+The Riot (Damages) Act 1886 (49 & 50 Vict. c.
+38) was an act of the Parliament of the United Kingdom that authorised the payment of compensation, from the police fund of the police area in question, to persons whose property had been injured, destroyed or stolen during a riot.
+The whole act was repealed and replaced by the Riot Compensation Act 2016 which received royal assent on 23 March 2016.

-In the Act, the words "riotous" and "riotously" were to be construed in accordance with section 1 of the Public Order Act 1986.
+In the act, the words "riotous" and "riotously" were to be construed in accordance with section 1 of the Public Order Act 1986.

 The Supreme Court ruled in 2016 that the act sets out a self-contained statutory compensation scheme which does not extend to cover consequential losses.

 Preamble

-The preamble was repealed by the Statute Law Revision Act 1898.
+The preamble to the act was repealed by the Statute Law Revision Act 1898 (61 & 62 Vict. c.
+22).

 Section 1 - Short title

-This section authorised the citation of the Act by a short title.
+Section 1 of the act authorised the citation of the act by a short title.